hongfeij/hongfeij.github.io/_pages/about.md

       [Research Journey]
     </summary>
     <p style="margin-top: 0.5em;">
-      I previously worked with Professor Dina El Zanfaly in the [EM]BODIED COMPUTATIONS LAB and was advised by Professors Daragh Byrne and Sinan Goral during my master’s thesis at Carnegie Mellon University, where I earned a Master of Science in Computational Design.
-Currently, I’m collaborating with postdoctoral fellow Georgie Qiao Jin at Carnegie Mellon University on research exploring AI for children’s physical activity play.
+      I previously worked with Professor [Dina El Zanfaly](https://www.design.cmu.edu/profiles/dina-el-zanfaly) from the School of Design in the [EM]BODIED COMPUTATIONS LAB (https://embodiedcomputations.org/) on AI-XR for welding training and ceramic making.
+During my master’s thesis at the School of Architecture, Carnegie Mellon University, I was advised by Professor [Daragh Byrne](http://daraghbyrne.me/) and [Sinan Goral](https://www.sinangoral.com/).
+My thesis focused on LLM hallucination in embodied media, and I earned a Master of Science in Computational Design.
+Currently, I am collaborating with postdoctoral fellow [Georgie Qiao Jin](http://georgiejin.com/) at Carnegie Mellon University’s Human-Computer Interaction Institute (HCII) on research exploring AI in children’s physical activity play.
     </p>
   </details>